ivorscott/blog2/content/posts/2020-03-23-the-ultimate-go-and-react-development-setup-with-docker-part-2.md

   WriteTimeout: cfg.Web.WriteTimeout,
   ErrorLog:     discardLog,
 }

-// Make a channel to listen for errors coming from the listener.
-Use a
-// buffered channel so the goroutine can exit if we don't collect this error. serverErrors := make(chan error, 1)
+serverErrors := make(chan error, 1)

-// Start the service listening for requests. go func() {
+go func() {
   log.Printf("main : API listening on %s", api.Addr)
   if cfg.Web.Production {